jevan-smith/Legend-of-the-Shieldmaiden/README.md

 4. Use of contemporary tool sets for collaborative software engineering efforts, such as git

 ## Requirements
-Download Unity version 2017.4.0f1, than open the project folder from your unity launcher should build using windows, mac, or linux
+Download Unity version 2017.4.0f1 or later, than open the project folder from your unity launcher should build using windows, mac, or linux

 ## Features